arungudelli/angularjswiki/content/en/angular/Angular-decimal-pipe/index.md

-title = "Angular Decimal Pipe & formatting numbers in Angular with examples" subtitle = "Learn how to format numbers in Angular using Angular Decimal Pipe" type="post" summary ="Angular Decimal Pipe is one of the bulit in pipe in Angular used to format numbers according to given digits info and locale information." keywords=["Angular Decimal Pipe,formatting numbers in Angular"] date="2020-01-30T01:01:05+0000" lastmod="2020-01-30T04:44:37+0000" draft=true authors = ["admin"]
+title = "Angular Decimal Pipe & formatting numbers in Angular with examples" subtitle = "Learn how to format numbers in Angular using Angular Decimal Pipe" type="post" summary ="Angular Decimal Pipe is one of the bulit in pipe in Angular used to format numbers according to the given digits info and locale information." keywords=["Angular Decimal Pipe,formatting numbers in Angular"] date="2020-01-30T01:01:05+0000" lastmod="2020-01-30T04:44:37+0000" draft=false authors = ["admin"]

 [image]